8 Ways Beer Is Actually Good for You

 Beer is an antimicrobial for your mouth

 Beer and hops (as well as red wine and coffee) contain antimicrobial compounds that may help fight unwelcome oral germs linked to plaque and gum disease.
-In an Italian study of 93 subjects, those who drank alcohol, including beer, tended to have fewer species of microbes in their mouths.
-While brushing and flossing are still paramount, enjoying a cold one may have a positive impact on your smile.
+While one of the benefits of beer is a healthier smile, that doesn’t mean you should skip brushing and flossing altogether.
+They’re still necessary to have good oral health.

 Beer could protect your eyesight